Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 Elder Jr, G. H. (1994).
 Time, human agency, and social change: Perspectives on the life course.
 Social Psychology Quarterly, 4-15.

 Fan, W., & Moen, P. (2022).
 Working more, less or the same during COVID-19?
 A mixed method, intersectional analysis of remote workers.
 Work and Occupations, 49(2), 143-186.

+George, L. K. (2014).
+Taking time seriously: A call to action in mental health research.
+Journal of Health and Social Behavior, 55(3), 251-264.

 Kaufman, B. E. (2020).
 The real problem: The deadly combination of psychologisation, scientism, and normative promotionalism takes strategic human resource management down a 30‐year dead end.
 Human Resource Management Journal, 30(1), 49-72.